 In terms of Gender diversity, the Board aims to maintain between 30% to 50% female representation on the Board, taking into account the skills, experience and other diversity requirements of the Board.
 The Board believes that by being deliberate in ensuring a balance of gender representation on the Board, it would benefit from having access to a broader talent pool as well as varied perspectives to facilitate strategic thinking and problem solving.
 The Board will also exercise best endeavours to appoint at least one female Director to each of its Board Committees to safeguard against gender bias and ensure that there is diversity of views expressed at its Board Committees.
 In particular, the Board has ensured that at least one female Director is represented on both the NCGC and CC to advance the interest of female employees and support mentoring and development opportunities for female executives, ensuring unbiased career progression and to foster an inclusive culture.
-Female representation on the Board (five out of nine Directors) is currently one of the highest on the boards of companies publicly listed on the SGX.
+Female representation on the Board (six out of eleven Directors is currently one of the highest on the boards of companies publicly listed on the SGX.
 The Board's gender diversity targets have also been cascaded down to the senior Management executive team, on which the 30% to 50% female representation will also be sought to be maintained.

 Besides Gender diversity, the Board strives towards achieving diversity more broadly, including diversity in terms of its Skill Sets and Sectoral Experience, and where possible, Age diversity, within the Board to enhance effective stewardship and oversight of the Group.
 The current Board comprises individuals with an appropriate combination of qualifications and competencies, including experience and/or expertise in eCommerce, logistics, accounting, finance, legal, business and management, strategic planning and investments, digital and IT, and global business experience, being the skill sets identified by the Board as critical to provide effective stewardship and oversight of the Group, as well as individuals who collectively possess experience encompassing the majority of the sectoral areas identified as being relevant to the Group.
-Currently, the ages of the Board members range from 42 to 74 years.
+Currently, the ages of the Board members range from 43 to 75 years.

-The Board has maintained its targets for gender, skill sets, sectoral experience and age diversity for the year ended 31 March 2024, and will endeavour to maintain these diversity targets for the financial year ending 31 March 2025.
+The Board has maintained its targets for gender, skill sets, sectoral experience and age diversity for the year ended 31 March 2025, and will endeavour to maintain these diversity targets for the financial year ending 31 March 2026.

 The Board, taking into account the views of the NCGC, considers that the current diversity of the Board contributes to the quality of its decision-making process and adequately serves the needs and plans of the Group.
-Please see pages 83 to 84 below under "Succession Planning and Nomination Process" for a description of how the appointment of Mr Gan Chee Yen and Ms Yasmin Binti Aladad Khan as Directors during the year ended 31 March 2024 reinforced diversity on the Board.
-Further details on all of the Directors can also be found on pages 20 to 23 of this Annual Report.
+Please see pages 62 to 63 below under "Succession Planning and Nomination Process" for a description of how the appointment of Mr Ng Chin Hwee and Mr Chng Lay Chew as Directors during the year ended 31 March 2025, and the appointment of Ms Gan Siok Hoon and Ms Teo Swee Lian as Directors on 15 April 2025 and 21 May 2025 respectively, reinforced diversity on the Board.
+Further details on all of the Directors can also be found on pages 7 to 11 of this Annual Report.